DevAbhishekGupta/RESTAPIConsumingInLaravel/README.md

 After completing all the above task start the server by follwing command and listen the localhost at 8000 in your browser;

 <h3>php artisan serve</h3>

+<h4> For Demo you can checkout here:</h4> https://rocky-shore-90732.herokuapp.com/